pcarey1213/unit-4-game/README.md

 * When the game begins again, a new target number is generated.
 Each crystals also has four new hidden values.
 The user's score (and score counter) will reset to zero.

-* The player's total wins and losses are shown (purple box)
+* The player's total wins and losses are shown (purple box).

 **Thanks for Playing!**